sergeysova/craft/README.md

 ## Fork

-This project is a full fork of [Novel](https://github.com/steven-tey/novel) made by Steven Tey.
+This project is an enhanced version of [Novel](https://github.com/steven-tey/novel), originally created by Steven Tey.
+We've forked it to introduce additional customization options, all without the constraints of maintaining backward compatibility.

-The main reason for fork was adding more customisation abilities without needs to support backward compatibility.
+I am forked the original [Novel](https://github.com/steven-tey/novel) project to create `@sergeysova/craft` with the aim of offering a more modular and customizable editor experience.
+My changes include updating dependencies, streamlining the default editor content, and disabling certain features like the Image block and AI support.
+These features are not gone for good; rather, I am planning to reintroduce them as optional extensions, giving you the freedom to tailor the editor to your needs.

 ## Roadmap

-- Make CraftEditor controlled to easily integrate with any state-manager
+- **CraftEditor Control**: To seamlessly integrate with any state manager.
-- Move AI features to an extension to allow user use it or not
+- **Modular AI Features**: Move AI capabilities to an extension for optional use.
-- Move image uploading features to an extension
-- Allow to install any other kinds of blocks to command popup
+- **Image Uploading as an Extension**: To give you the choice to include it or not.
+- **Command Popup Customization**: Allowing the installation of various block types.
-- Make CraftEditor fully independent of Vercel (uploading, ai, analytics, etc.)
+- **Independence from Vercel**: Making CraftEditor fully self-reliant for uploading, AI, analytics, and more.

+By making these changes, we aim to provide a more flexible and user-friendly editor that can be easily integrated into your existing tech stack.

 ## License